Today I reminisce about Rome and share my list of the top 12 must try foods in Rome, whether visiting the Eternal City for a weekend or a month!

 Eating Our Way Through Rome

-***EXCITING NEWS!*** If you’d like to Devour Rome on a guided food tour, award-winning Devour Tours has launched its Rome food tour through the delicious Testaccio neighborhood!
-Meet the local food artisans and try some of the best Parisian food in town.
+***EXCITING NEWS!*** If you’d like to Devour Rome on the best local food tour, award-winning Devour Tours has launched its Rome food tour through the delicious and off-the-beaten-path Testaccio neighborhood!
+Meet the local food artisans and try some of the best REAL Roman food in town.
 Learn the history behind each bite, and leave full!
 See the tour details here!

 We arrived at Rome’s Ciampino airport at 9am on a Friday morning, and had a quick espresso instead of battling the crowds to escape right away.
 The MyTaxi App proved helpful to order a taxi that would actually charge us the correct fare (the flat fee of 30 euros that the official taxis refused to honor).
 Our hotel was located in Trastevere for its prime location between the historic center and more off-the-beaten-path neighborhoods like Testaccio and Prati– I highly recommend the area.